After Visit Questions

 -

-If you only have light spotting or no bleeding for 24 hours after taking misoprostol, then repeat the dose.
-Just like the first time: first, take 4 tablets of ibuprofen (200 mg each) and 1-2 meclizine (25mg each).
+If you only have light spotting or no bleeding for 6-24 hours after taking misoprostol, then repeat the dose.
+Just like the first time: first, take 4 tablets of ibuprofen (200 mg each) and nausea pills (meclizine or ondansetron.)
 After 30 minutes, use 4 tablets of misoprostol; (in between cheek and gum, two each side).
 If you do not experience any bleeding in the 24 hours after the second round of misoprostol, call the clinic.

 -

 Your next period may come anytime in the next 2 weeks to 2 months.
-It is normal and common for your first period after an abortion to be much heavier than usual.
+It is normal and common for your first period to be much heavier than usual.
 Call us if you have not have your menstrual period yet after 6 weeks.

-It is possible to get pregnant again 7 days after an abortion, before your pregnancy test turns negative and before your next period.
+It is possible to get pregnant again 7 days after using mifepristone, before your pregnancy test turns negative and before your next period.
 Your periods may be irregular for several months after a pregnancy.
 We do not recommend using menstrual cycle tracking as your primary method of birth control.

 -

-Bleeding can last for days or weeks after an abortion or miscarriage.
+Bleeding can last for days or weeks after taking mifepristone.

 Sometimes the blood can cause an odor.